Best Butyrate Supplement

 Lower dose

 A dose of Peak Performance Tributyrin contains 300mg of butyrate in the form of tributyrin, which is consistent with clinical doses.
-Although higher doses are appropriate and probably more efficacious for many Westerners, a lower one further reduces the odds of consuming a toxic quantity.
+Although higher doses are appropriate and probably more efficacious for many Westerners, a lower-dose option further reduces the odds of consuming a toxic quantity.
 Not only that, but the 300mg dose makes Peak Performance better for users who prefer starting out on the lowest effective dose.
 Of course, Gundry MD's Bio Complete 3 also has a 300mg quantity of butyrate, but it also has specific probiotics that can cause gastrointestinal distress in some users.

 Third-party testing